ihsn/SDCPractice/measure_risk.rst

 (see e.g., `HDFG12`_) to estimate an individual risk measure :math:`r_{k}` for each key :math:`k`.

+ADD: more info on the exact computation of r_k

 The risk measure :math:`r_{k}` is, as :math:`f_{k}` and :math:`F_{k}`,
 the same for all individuals sharing the same pattern of values of key variables and is referred to as individual risk.
 The values